Category: Taking Control of My Health

 Plank (time to failure): 63 seconds (Last six-week review: 48 seconds)

-Maximum number of push-ups (to failure): 13 (Last six-week review: 8 push-ups)
+Maximum Number of Push-ups (to failure): 13 (Last six-week review: 8 push-ups)

 Time Taken to Cover One Mile: 11 minutes 59 seconds (Last six-week review: 12 minutes 35 seconds)